minchangggg/Advanced_C/README.md

 [Step 3] `Executing the program`
 ### 2, What is the compilation?
-The compilation is the process of converting the source code of the C language into machine code.
+- The compilation is the process of converting the source code of the C language into machine code.

-C is a mid-level language, it needs a compiler to convert it into an executable code so that the program can be run on our machine.
+- C is a mid-level language, it needs a compiler to convert it into an executable code so that the program can be run on our machine.

+			[NOTE]
 			1. Low-level languages
 			* Very close to hardware, hard for humans to read.
 			- Machine Language: